 - Transfer to wire rack to cool for 15 minutes, and then carefully remove from the baking sheets.

-- To mature the macarons, place the filled macarons in the fridge for up to 24 hours before serving.
-It’s ok to indulge right away, if you’re impatient like me!
+- Place the filled macarons in the fridge for at least 24 hours before serving.
+It's ok to indulge right away if you're impatient like me, but if you let the macarons mature, the moisture and flavor of the filling will infuse the shells even more for even better texture.

-- Store the filled macarons in airtight container in the fridge for up to 5 days.
-You can also freeze the filled macarons in airtight container for up to 3 months.
+- Store the filled macarons in an airtight container in the fridge for up to 5 days.
+You can also freeze the filled macarons in an airtight container for up to 3 months.

 Nutrition Facts: